 There’s no simple solution to this either.
 The unpredictable future of taxes and share price makes it harder.
 That’s why we have tax planning – to choose the right cost basis method that helps lower your taxes now and in the future.

 You don’t want to stick yourself with a higher tax bill in the future for the sake of lower taxes today.
 Nor do you want the opposite.
-The six methods to choose from each has its own pros and cons.
+The six methods to choose from each have its own pros and cons.

 FIFO (First-in, First-out) is the default cost basis method used by most brokerages when you open a new account.
 That doesn’t mean it’s the best method to use every time.

 FIFO sells the oldest shares you own first.
-Because of this it tends toward selling the longer-term tax lots.
+Because of this, it tends toward selling the longer-term tax lots.
 Long term capital gains (from shares held over 1 year) are taxed at a lower rate than short-term gains.
 In this respect, FIFO typically gives you a lower year-end tax bill.
 Until you run out of shares owned more than one year.
 Then you’re stuck selling shares that qualify as short-term and the higher tax rate that comes with it.

 For anyone in the higher tax brackets, LIFO is not the best option.